Trusted WordPress tutorials, when you need them most.

 WordPress Comments Opt-in for GDPR

 The user can leave a comment without checking this box.
-All this means is that they will have to manually enter their name, email, and website every time they leave a comment.
+However, they will have to manually enter their name, email, and website every time they do so.

 Tip: Make sure that you are logged out when testing to see if the checkbox is there.